sayakghorai34/PeerMeet/Readme.md

   - Optimise media stream for negotiating with media quality, and network bandwidth.

 ## Updates:
-  - Implemented a bit of Lazy loading for resource optimisation
+  - Implemented a bit of Lazy loading for resource optimization
-  - Explored and modified the Media Streams (video and audio track) such as implemented multi-track video, audio processing, for better experience
+  - Explored and modified the Media Streams (video and audio track) such as implementing multi-track video, and audio processing, for a better experience
   - Modularized and break down large modules into small small components